There is Eat, Pray, Love and then there is Eat, Read, Beach, Repeat.

 I am going to be stuck in Greece – Well actually, that isn’t necessarily a bad thing!

 I would have to call the Italian embassy!
-They will now find out that I am this phony with an Italian citizenship who cannot speak any more words other than what is listed on a menu.
+They will now find out that I am this phoney with Italian citizenship who cannot speak any more words other than what is listed on a menu.
 That and asking ‘how old are you?’, ‘how is the weather?’ and ‘what is your name?’
 I guess that is a good enough conversation for Italian Tinder.

 Maybe I can get my Australian passport sent over!